The Best Retirement Savings Options for Physicians in the San Diego Area

 Preventive Care for Your Finances

 Relying on a single source of income is comparable to your metaphorical stool having only one leg.
-It might support you for a short while, but it will ultimately become unstable.
+It might support you for a short while but it will ultimately become unstable.
 Diversifying your income can create a more balanced and stable financial structure and help you withstand economic fluctuations and unforeseen challenges.
-Some retirement plans for physicians’ options include:
+Some retirement plan options for physicians’ include:

 Health Savings Accounts (HSAs)

 HSAs are a great way to save for medical expenses in retirement.
-Consider maximizing the use of HSAs, especially if you are enrolled in high-deductible health plans.
+Consider maximizing your use of HSAs, especially if you are enrolled in a high-deductible health plan.
 HSAs offer a triple tax advantage: contributions are tax-deductible, earnings are tax-free, and withdrawals for qualified medical expenses are tax-free.

 Physicians can use HSAs to cover current medical expenses or let the funds grow for future healthcare costs in retirement.
-With rising costs of healthcare, an HSA can be a valuable tool for short- and long-term financial planning.
-If possible, sign up for the family HSA plan and you’ll be able to contribute up to $8,300 in 2024.
+With rising healthcare costs, an HSA can be a valuable tool for short- and long-term financial planning.
+If possible, sign up for the family HSA plan, and you’ll be able to contribute up to $8,750 in 2026.

 Backdoor Roth IRA(s)